andyrosa/Sinclaude/README.md

 - The sample assembly programs are not optimized.
 - The emulator uses a long switch case statement.
 In the old days we exploited the patterns in the opcodes.
 For one, nobody had time for all this typing or RAM to hold it.
 - Saving program to query params not implemented for file:// URLs.
+- URLs limited to 2000 characters even tho more might be possible

 ## Known Issues